annereinarz/MultilevelMCMCExaHyPE/README.md

 # MultilevelMCMCExaHyPE

 This is the MUQ interface for ExaHyPE.
 To run a MCMC chain you need to install both ExaHyPE and MUQ first.

 In ExaHyPE it is important to use the reinarz/muq branch and to switch Peano to the muq branch as well.
 Also, in muq, currently use the linus/mimcmc branch until that is merged in master.

+Navigate to

+  ExaHyPE-Engine/ApplicationExamples/SWE/SWE_MC_ADERDG

 You must then run the toolkit

   ../../../Toolkit/toolkit.sh ../SWE_MC_ADERDG.exahype2

-build by calling

-  make -j4

-and then set the exports noted in export.sh to set options.
+Now set the exports noted in export.sh to set options.
 Finally, call

-  make link_muq
+  make -j4 link_muq

 to build the muq integration.